-4.9.2 Personal Credit Cards
+4.11.2 Personal Credit Cards

-Personal credit cards are not used for Council business purchases unless prior approval has been obtained from a General Manager or the Chief Executive Officer.
+Personal credit cards are not to be used for Council business purchases under any circumstances unless prior written approval has been gained from a General Manager.

 The use of personal credit cards to avoid the Procurement and Approval Levels detailed in this Policy is not permitted.